SigmoidNetmaker/amyloid-Beta-synapse/README.md

 absyn.m -- this script describes the same interactions as the Maude module absyn.txt shown above
 absynINI.m -- this script initializes simulations of amyloid-Beta affects on LTP using absyn.m
-absynCMB.m -- this script estimates the benefit of drugs in ameliorating amyloid-Beta affects on LTP
+absynCMB.m -- this script estimates benefit of drug combos in ameliorating amyloid-Beta affects on LTP
 absynFIND.m -- searches array produced by absynCMB.m for drug combinations producing specific benefits